Lipinia pulchella: Etymology

+The specific name, levitoni, is in honor of American herpetologist Alan Edward Leviton (born 1930).

 The specific name, taylori, is in honor of American herpetologist Edward Harrison Taylor (1889–1978).

+Habitat

-HabitatL. pulchella is found at elevations of 250–1100 m above sea level throughout the whole country of the Philippines, though its three subspecies occupy smaller geographical regions, which do not necessarily overlap.
+L. pulchella is found at elevations of 250–1100 m above sea level throughout the whole country of the Philippines, though its three subspecies occupy smaller geographical regions, which do not necessarily overlap.
 The skink is found on trunks of trees in the dipterocarp or submontane tropical moist forests.